New Brunswick

 Income-based Supports

-New Brunswick Low-Income Seniors Benefit: The Government of New Brunswick offers an annual benefit to eligible seniors 60 or older.
-The benefit helps older residents to supplement their income and can help with household expenses or other necessities.
-Applications for the benefit are available on April 1st of every year.
-For more information, including qualification criteria, and how to apply, click here.
+New Brunswick Low-Income Seniors Benefit: The Government of New Brunswick offers an annual benefit to eligible seniors 60 and older.
+This benefit can help with household expenses or other necessities.
+To apply, click here.

 Medical Equipment Resources